riskframe/ai-rmm/framework/govern-4.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Govern 4
-# Govern 4: Organizational teams are committed to a culture that considers and communicates AI risk.
+> Organizational teams are committed to a culture that considers and communicates AI risk. [@airmf]

+## Govern 4.1
-## Govern 4.1: Organizational policies and practices are in place to foster a critical thinking and safety-first mindset in the design, development, deployment, and uses of AI systems to minimize potential negative impacts.
+> Organizational policies and practices are in place to foster a critical thinking and safety-first mindset in the design, development, deployment, and uses of AI systems to minimize potential negative impacts. [@playbook]

 ### Govern 4.1.1.
 Cultivate a Culture of Critical Thinking and Safety.